Georgia vs. Alabama CFP National Championship Odds, Plays and Insights - NewsBreak

 Alabama Stats and Trends

+- In Alabama's 14 games this season, it has eight wins against the spread.

-- The Crimson Tide covered the spread in their only game when underdogs by 2.5 points or more.
+- This season, the Crimson Tide won ATS in their only game as an underdog of 2.5 points or more.

-- Alabama's games this season have gone over the point total five times in 13 opportunities (38.5%).
+- Alabama's games this year have eclipsed the over/under in 38.5% of its opportunities (five times in 13 games with a set point total).

-- When Alabama scores more than 9.6 points, it is 8-5 against the spread and 13-1 overall.
+- Alabama is 8-5 against the spread and 13-1 overall in games when it puts up more than 9.6 points.

 - The Crimson Tide have turned the ball over 11 times, eight fewer times than the Bulldogs have forced turnovers (19).